gbrlprs/gbrlprs/README.md

 <hr>

 <p align="center">
-  <h2>heads up on the project:</h2>
+  <h2>the project objectives:</h2>
 </p>

 <p align="center">
-  - it will be sold as a private closed-source software for security companies or agencies.<br>
+  ► it will be sold as a private closed-source software for security companies or agencies.<br>
-  - it will have zero fancy interfaces, but a simple yet large gui for convenience.<br>
+  ► it will have zero fancy interfaces, but a simple yet large gui for convenience.<br>
-  - no, it won't look like a thirty year old software.
+  ► no, it won't look like a thirty year old software.
 </p>

 <hr>